ayush7895/GymMate-Streamlined-Gym-Management-Mobile-App/README.md

 # Business Requirement Specification: Gym Management Mobile Application

 # 1. Introduction:
 This document outlines the business requirements for the development of a mobile application aimed at managing customer data and subscriptions for a gym.
 The application will facilitate efficient data entry, editing, and deletion of customer information, as well as automate notifications for subscription renewals and expirations.

-Business Requirement Specification: Gym Management Mobile Application

-# 1. Introduction:
-This document outlines the business requirements for the development of a mobile application aimed at managing customer data and subscriptions for a gym.
-The application will facilitate efficient data entry, editing, and deletion of customer information, as well as automate notifications for subscription renewals and expirations.